drhoyerman/confluence-cmis-plugin/README.txt

 + Maven 2.0.9+ (Maven 2.2.1 is recommended)
 + Atlassian Confluence 3.x

+Optional:
-+ Alfresco 3.3 (or any other Content Management System supporting CMIS 1.0 spec) NOTE!
-Be sure that you define different port numbers; both platforms bind on port 8080 (and 8000 for shutdown) by default.
++ Any Content Management System supporting CMIS 1.0 spec (e.g. Alfresco 3.3)
+NOTE!
+If you use a local Alfresco instance for your tests, be sure that you define different port numbers as both platforms bind on port 8080 (and 8000 for shutdown) by default.
 You can either edit Alfresco/tomcat/conf/server.xml or confluence-3.2.1_01-std/conf/server.xml

 The plugin has been tested on Confluence 3.2.1_01 and Alfresco Community/Enterprise 3.3